jessepav/libgdx-wiki-old/Dependency-management-with-Gradle.md

 This guide uses everything that is explained in this article to add the Universal Tween Engine to your project as a dependency.

 [Click me](Universal-Tween-Engine)

+### Dependency management for libraries
+If you're creating a library that people can include in their projects via gradle, you might need to replace the _implementation_ keyword by _api_.
+Any dependency of your library that you declare with _api_ will be visible and usable by others that depend on your library while _implementation_ makes it only accessible for you.